setms/book/docs/requirements/digest/analysis.md

   We already saw this kind of model in the [introduction](../../introduction/software.md#finite-automata).
   UML has a similar diagram known as a _state machine diagram_ @@UML.
   _Transition tables_ show the same information as STDs in matrix form.
+  These models are especially relevant for real-time systems.
 - A **dialog map** shows navigation between screens of the system.
   It's basically a user interface modeled as an STD.
   Dialog maps should show detailed screen layouts, but focus on the essence of the interactions.